esagduyu/build-llm-from-scratch/README.md

 To learn better, I am trying to actually do all of this by hand so it should be all coded from scratch by me.

-For environment setup, I am using uv as suggested in [his setup video](https://www.youtube.com/watch?v=yAcWnfsZhzo)
+For environment setup, I am using uv as suggested in [his setup video](https://www.youtube.com/watch?v=yAcWnfsZhzo) as it seems to be the new standard.
+It is very easy to use so highly recommend doing that.